 Just over a week ago all was quiet.
 Celebrations to close the book on the old and start a brand new year started with a strangely quiet morning.
 A peek out the kitchen window revealed empty city streets.
 Funny how the first of the year feels like a long winter slumber.
 Being one for rituals, I set out early to get rid of domestic clutter and to cooking a pot of lentils.
 Lentils (and the spicy sausage “cotechino”) are traditionally served throughout Italy as a symbol of good fortune on New Year’s Eve.
 Their earthy perfume reminds me of home and of the comfort that comes from simplicity.
 Here’s to January and slow beginnings.

-- 250 grams Le Puy or black lentils
+- 250 grams brown lentils from Norcia or choose Le Puy lentils from France

 - Two carrots . about 125 grams in weight